Wiredcraft/test-backend/README.md

 ## Requirements

-- A single page application

-- User can navigate from different screen

-- Use a real map, either google maps or others

-- Have clear documentation on how to run the code
+- With clear documentation on how to run the code and api usage

+- Proper use of RESTFUL api design pattern

-- Provide unit tests for your JavaScript
+- Provide proper unit test

+- Choose either sql or no-sql database to make the data persistence

 ## What We Care About

 Feel free to use any libraries you would use if this were a real production app, but remember we're interested in your code & the way you solve the problem, not how well you can use a particular library.

-We use `React.js` a lot together with `browserify` and some `ES6` code here in Wiredcraft.

 We're interested in your method and how you approach the problem just as much as we're interested in the end result.

 Here's what you should aim for:

-- Good use of current HTML, CSS, JS & performance best practices.
+- Good use of current restful api design & performance best practices.

 - Solid testing approach